-Santa Barbara Music Club Always Free Concerts
+Santa Barbara Music Club Always FREE concerts

 One of the highlights of Santa Barbara Music Club's concerts is the opportunity for audiences to hear great music from a variety of historical periods, with a diversity of musical forms, performed by excellent artists.
-In this concert, pianist Leslie Cain will present W.A.
-Mozart’s Sonata No. 14 in C Minor, KV 457 and Franz Liszt’s Hungarian Rhapsody #8 in F-sharp Minor.
-Composer-pianist Eric Valinsky will perform his own Diamond Sonata.

-Leslie Cain is a doctoral candidate in piano at the University of California Santa Barbara, where she studies with Paul Berkowitz.
-She completed her undergraduate studies at the Manhattan School of Music and also holds a degree in Philosophy from Cal State Los Angeles.
-Leslie was a participant in the 2016 Ecole d'Art Américaines, the renowned music festival held each summer at the Chateau de Fontainebleau, France.
-Her other recent appearances include the Appaloosa Festival in Front Royal, Virginia, adding classical music to their lineup of roots, rock and bluegrass performers.

-Mozart’s Piano Sonata No. 14 in C Minor, KV 457 was completed in October 1784 and published in December 1785 together with the Fantasy in C minor, K. 475.
-It is one of only two keyboard sonatas that Mozart composed in a minor key.
-The mood of the first movement is dramatic, and many musicologists see this sonata as a precursor to Beethoven's Pathétique Sonata, which is in the same key.

-A native Manhattanite, Eric Valinsky maintains dual careers in computer systems architecture and music.
-He was educated at the Oberlin Conservatory of Music and the University of Illinois, achieving his DMA in music composition from Columbia University.
-He is currently Music Director for the American Dance & Music Performance Group and moonlights as founder and partner of Inlineos LLC, a strategic Internet consulting company.

-Valinsky wrote The Diamond Sonata for dancer and choreographer Carrie Diamond.
-It is a deconstruction of Mozart’s Piano Sonata No. 10 in C Major, K 330, a work about which he was profoundly ambivalent.
-Of The Diamond Sonata he writes, “This was a period of my life in which I was discovering the riches of twentieth century ballet music, particularly of Stravinsky.
-I admired Pulcinella and Le baiser de la fée, and I wondered whether the technique of modernizing an earlier work could be applied in the stern deconstructive environment of the late seventies.
-I realized that this could be my way of reconciling with K. 330 and I composed a stark, minimalistic deconstructed paraphrase of the piece.
-During the subsequent decades, I revised the sonata twice, each time getting to love the original work more and incorporating more of its elegance.”
+This concert features pianist Paul Berkowitz, UCSB Professor and Head of the Keyboard Program, in a concert featuring a seldom-performed masterpiece, the Thirty-three Variations on a Waltz of Diabelli, Op.
+120, by Ludwig van Beethoven.

+The piano works of Beethoven's late period include six Piano Sonatas and the so-called "Diabelli Variations."
+These variations were the composer's entry in a competition sponsored by the Viennese publisher Anton Diabelli: it seems that Diabelli circulated his waltz to 50 composers of the time, each of whom was requested to compose one variation - the project of course being designed to generate publicity for Diabelli's publishing company.
+And it is typical of Beethoven, then in his last decade, to have submitted not one, but a tour de force of 33 magnificent variations on Diabelli's silly little waltz theme - thus conceiving a veritable microcosm of the art of improvisation.

+Considered one of the greatest sets of variations for the keyboard, along with Bach's Goldberg Variations, the work has inspired effusive praise from noted musical authorities: critic Martin Cooper has written, "The variety of treatment is almost without parallel, so that the work represents a book of advanced studies in Beethoven's manner of expression and his use of the keyboard, as well as a monumental work in its own right;" composer Arnold Schönberg termed the Diabelli, "With respect to the harmony, it deserves to be called the most adventurous work by Beethoven;" and pianist Alfred Brendel commented, "The theme has ceased to reign over its unruly offspring.
+Rather, the variations decide what the theme may have to offer them.
+Instead of being confirmed, adorned and glorified, it is improved, parodied, ridiculed, disclaimed, transfigured, mourned, stamped out, and finally uplifted."

-For information on this or other Santa Barbara Music Club programs and performing artists, visit SBMusicClub.org.
+For additional information about this or other Santa Barbara Music Club programs and performing artists, visit our web site at www.sbmusicclub.org

 Event Details